legal resources necessary to hold negligent facilities accountable.

 Do you believe your loved one was a victim of nursing home abuse and neglect due to low nurse staffing levels?
 If so, the personal injury attorneys at Nursing Home Law Center can help determine if you have a case and guide you through the process.

 Call our experienced nursing home abuse lawyers toll-free at (800) 926-7565 for a free legal case review to explore your legal options.

-It's essential to employ a registered nurse and a licensed nurse in a nursing facility to ensure adequate staffing.
-However, a nursing home may have difficulty recruiting and retaining staff members in some cases.Skilled Nursing Facilities Serving Nursing Home Residents
+It's essential to employ nursing staff, including a registered nurse and a licensed nurse, to ensure adequate staffing.
+However, assisted-living facilities sometimes have difficulty recruiting and retaining staff members, leading to an understaffed nursing home.

 As people age, their healthcare needs often change due to an increase in chronic conditions, a decline in overall health, or simply the need for more help with activities of daily living which means moving from their home into a skilled nursing facility (SNF).

 SNFs provide around-the-clock nursing care and support for nursing home residents living with medical problems to allow them to continue living with human dignity.
 They also offer various services, such as physical therapy, occupational therapy, and speech therapy.
 Qualified staff members will enable nursing home residents to access professional medical advice and prevent elder abuse.

 In addition, SNFs typically have a social worker on staff to help residents and their families with the transition and connect them with community resources.